CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 ### <b>Dedicated Launch Required Satellites</b>
 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Types.png){: width="600" .align-center}

 Sixteen small sat launches of the last 55 are in a category that is not addressable by rideshare or kick stages.
-These are satellites that require a unique orbital plane to take their place in a constellation.
+These are satellites that require a unique <a href="https://en.wikipedia.org/wiki/Orbital_plane">orbital plane</a> to take their place in a constellation.
 To properly cover the world with a satellite constellation the satellites must be placed into precise orbital planes so that there are no locations on the surface that lack coverage.
 For exmaple, Starlink Shell 1 consists of 72 orbital planes with 22 satellites in each.
 Satellites cannot be moved between orbital planes due to a similar reason as inclination changes, it requires immense amount of fuel.

 The requirement for a unique orbital plane and the immense difficultly of addressing this market with a kick stage makes it the perfect market for small launch vehicles.